— This feature is available with the Professional and Enterprise Editions of LabKey Server. It requires the addition of the moduleEditor

 - The ModuleEditor module must be deployed on your server.

-- You must have the necessary permissions to edit the same resources when they are not module-based:
+- You must have the necessary permissions to edit the same resources if they were not module-based.
+For example:

 - SQL Queries: "Editor" or higher

 - R Reports: "Platform Developer" or "Trusted Analyst"

 2. Create the module's source root by copying it to the server, checking out from source control, or building it manually, as you would on a developer machine

 .
 You cannot